jackchevalley/php-telegram-bot-framework/README.md

 We have included a broadcast module that can be used to send messages to all users in the database.
 You can find it in `other/private/cron/modules/broadcast.php`.
-For now it's fairly basic and not implemented in the admin commands, but you can easily customize it to your needs.
+For now, it's fairly basic and not implemented in the admin commands, but you can easily customize it to your needs.

 ## 👑 Admin Commands